 PC/SC is the de-facto standard to interface Personal Computers with Smart Cards (and smartcard readers of course).
-SpringCard USB PC/SC readers (contactless or contact, or both) complies with this standard.
+SpringCard PC/SC Readers comply with this standard.
 This makes those products usable on most operating systems, using an high-level and standardized API.